Mathématique: Chapter 36

 “Describe it to me,” Lam said.

-“I’m hearing a warped version of Beethoven’s ninth symphony transposed from D-minor into an Ancient equivalent, on loop, in my head, with occasional commentary provided by my dead wife.”
+“I’m hearing a warped version of Beethoven’s Ninth Symphony transposed from D-minor into an Ancient equivalent, on loop, in my head, with occasional commentary provided by my dead wife.”

 “What,” Young said.

-“More intrusive,” Rush said.
+“More intrusive,” Rush admitted.

 “How intrusive is it now?”
 Lam asked.

-“Very,” Rush said, his eyes shut.
+“Ugh, very,” Rush said, eyes shut.

 “How long have you been hearing it?”
 Lam asked.